 Travel, lodging and other information can be found on our Frequently Asked Questions page.

-- Cancellations made up to 15 days prior to the start of the institute program registered for will receive a refund of all monies less the $275.00 cancellation fee.
+- Cancellations made up to 15 days prior to the start of the program registered for will receive a refund of all monies less the $250.00 cancellation fee.

-The kdmcBerkeley reserves the right to cancel or reschedule an institute due to low enrollment or other unforeseen circumstances beyond the control of kdmcBerkeley.
-In this case, applicants are entitled to a full refund of the program fee, or may have the fee applied as a credit toward attendance at a future kdmcBerkeley training program.
+- The kdmcBerkeley reserves the right to cancel or reschedule training due to low enrollment or other unforeseen circumstances beyond the control of kdmcBerkeley.
+In this case, applicants are entitled to a full refund of the program fee.

-The kdmcBerkeley will advise applicants at the earliest opportunity of changes to schedule program.
-The kdmcBerkeley is not responsible for travel fees, or any expenses incurred as a result of canceled programs.
+- The kdmcBerkeley will advise applicants at the earliest opportunity of changes to schedule program.
+The kdmcBerkeley is not responsible for travel fees, or any expenses incurred as a result of cancelled programs.